This project is based on the AddressBook-Level3 project created by the SE-EDU initiative.

 Main components of the architecture

-) is in charge of the app launch and shut down.
+Main (consisting of classes Main and MainApp) is in charge of the app launch and shut down.

 The bulk of the app's work is done by the following four components:

-parses data from within the App on startup.
+UI: The UI of the App.Logic: The command executor.Model: Holds the data of the App in memory.Storage: Reads data from, and writes data to, the hard disk.Database parses data from within the App on startup.
 This data is used to support user input validation according to the business logic.

-represents a collection of classes used by multiple other components.
+Commons represents a collection of classes used by multiple other components.

 How the architecture components interact with each other

-The Sequence Diagram below shows how the components interact with each other for the scenario where the user issues the command delete CS2030S
+The Sequence Diagram below shows how the components interact with each other for the scenario where the user issues the command delete CS2030S.

-Each of the four main components (also shown in the diagram above), as well as the Database
+Each of the four main components (also shown in the diagram above), as well as the Database component,

-interface.
+interface with the same name as the Component.{Component Name}Manager class (which follows the corresponding API interface mentioned in the previous point.For example, the Logic component defines its API in the Logic.java interface and implements its functionality using the LogicManager.java class which follows the Logic interface.
 Other components interact with a given component through its interface rather than the concrete class (reason: to prevent outside component's being coupled to the implementation of a component), as illustrated in the (partial) class diagram below.

 The sections below give more details of each component.